 Timed Tickets Required

-Admission to the Museum includes tours of the Homestead and The Evergreens with timed entry.
-Tickets to visit the Museum are available through August.
+Admission to the Museum includes a tour of the Homestead with timed entry.
+Tickets to visit the Museum are available through December.
 Advance tickets strongly recommended.

 Sign up for our e-newsletter for all the latest Museum news.
 Advance tickets strongly recommended.